The Therapist’s Therapist

 • Your last therapist was “nice,” but you want to be challenged more

-• You are smart and want someone who can go toe-to-toe with you
+• You’re smart and want someone who can go toe-to-toe with you

 • If you were parentified, you might want someone who feels “bigger” and can hold your experience

-• Or maybe you want someone who isn’t so fucking proper
+• Maybe you just want someone who isn’t so fucking proper

 • You feel stuck, knowing why it is but it still feeling the same anyway